 Patience and Understanding

 When it comes to family members and friends who were around during the bad old days, some patience and understanding will go a long way.
 Dealing with an addict in the throes of their addiction is exhausting for everyone.
 The people that helped you through that time could use a rest.
-Furthermore, there are likely trust issues and raw feelings as a result of those times.
-You’re probably riding that pink cloud and ready to solve all your problems all at once.
+Furthermore, there are likely trust issues and raw feelings due to those times.
+You’re probably riding that “pink cloud,” ready to solve all your problems simultaneously.
 However, it’s best to take a breath and let your loved ones work at their own pace.

 Treatment and Aftercare

 Residential addiction treatment is designed to take you out of the life you were living in active addiction.
-It gets you onboard to a new way of thinking.
-Treatment can take 30, 60, or 90 days, and sometimes even longer.
+It gets you onboard with a new way of thinking.
+Treatment can take 30, 60, or 90 days, sometimes even longer.
 It is not, however, a long-term solution.
 Sooner or later, the time comes to discharge from the facility and put your new skills to work.
 This is why a good recovery center will start to devise an aftercare plan as part of your treatment.
-This plan will likely include a referral to a new therapist close to home in order to work with deep-rooted problems and new issues that may arise, ensuring a seamless transition.
-If the struggle of addiction has become too much for you, consider giving Ocean Recovery a call today.
+This plan will likely include a referral to a new therapist close to home to work with deep-rooted problems and new issues that may arise, ensuring a seamless transition.
+If the struggle of addiction has become too much for you and you are seeking a rehab facility, consider giving Ocean Recovery a call today.
 We will help you build a strong sober support network and a foundation for hope.